Barry Manilow: In media

 In 1979, Manilow's musical style was satirized in the song "I Need Your Help Barry Manilow" performed by Ray Stevens.
-The song leads off with a musical phrase resembling the opening of "I Write the Songs" and also references "Mandy", "Copacabana", "Can't Smile Without You", "Weekend in New England", "Could It Be Magic" and "Tryin' to Get the Feeling Again" in a storyline where the singer details a litany of comedically unfortunate events in his life, reaching the conclusion that he needs Manilow to sing one of his more melancholy and wistful songs to comfort him, as several of Manilow's biggest hits have story lines about suffering and misfortune.
+The song leads off with a musical phrase resembling the opening of "I Write the Songs" and also references "Mandy", "Copacabana", "Can't Smile Without You", "Weekend in New England", "Could It Be Magic" and "Tryin' to Get the Feeling Again" in a storyline where the singer details a litany of comedically unfortunate events in his life, concluding that he needs Manilow to sing one of his more melancholy and wistful songs to comfort him, as several of Manilow's biggest hits have storylines about suffering and misfortune.

-The song reached number 49 on the US Billboard Hot 100 number 11 on the Adult Contemporary Chart.
-It spent a total of eight weeks on Hot 100 chart and also charted in Great Britain, Canada and Australia.
+The song reached number 49 on the US Billboard Hot 100 number 11 on the Adult Contemporary chart.
+It spent a total of eight weeks on Hot 100 chart and also charted in Great Britain, Canada, and Australia.
 The single's cover art is a spoof of Manilow's album Barry Manilow II, and the song's album spoofs title and cover art of Manilow's Tryin' to Get the Feeling.

 In 1989, an American tabloid claimed that Manilow was engaged to porn star Robin Byrd.
-On a June 22, 1989, appearance on The Tonight Show, Johnny Carson asked Manilow about the headline story.
-Manilow replied that he was just friends with Byrd, an innocent picture had been taken, and that there was no truth to the supposed engagement.
+On a June 22, 1989, appearance on The Tonight Show, Johnny Carson asked Manilow about the story.
+Manilow replied that he was just friends with Byrd, an innocent picture had been taken, and that there was no truth to the engagement.
 After he met Byrd, his band gave him a videotape of Debbie Does Dallas as a present for his birthday.
 Manilow told Carson that he could not watch his friend doing what she does in that movie.

-To help with the aftermath of Hurricane Hugo in 1989, which affected the Charleston, South Carolina, area, Manilow held a benefit concert November 12, 1989, at the University of South Carolina's Carolina Coliseum in Columbia, where the $10 tickets sold out in three hours, and asked concertgoers to bring canned food to be donated to residents in disaster areas.
-Before his concert, Mayor T. Patton Adams named that day "Barry Manilow Day", and Manilow presented the Red Cross and the Salvation Army with checks of $42,500 each.